PhD-Toolbox-course/2018_PhD_Toolbox_course/index.md

 We will cover  the follow topics:

+- Day1

+	-  Reproducible research

 	-  UNIX

+- Day2

 	-  Introduction to R

 	-  R data.frames

+- Day3

 	-  Aggregating and analyzing data with dplyr

 	-  Data visualization with ggplot2

+- Day4

 	-  Reproducible·research·with·R

 	-  Version control

 ### Open-source